OSGConnect/connectbook/start/account/generate-add-sshkey.md

 To add your public key to the OSG Connect log in node:

-1. Go to www.osgconnect.net and sign in with your CILogin.
+1. Go to www.osgconnect.net and sign in with the institutional identity you used when requesting an OSG Connect account.

 2. Click "Profile" in the top right corner.